yukiiix0/yukiiix0.github.io/_posts/2019-03-23-welcome-to-jekyll.markdown

 date:   2025-07-07 16:00:00 +0530
 categories: Cybersecurity Journey
 ---
-## My Journey into Cybersecurity: How I Got Started and What I’ve Learned So Far

 Cybersecurity is a field that has fascinated me for quite some time.
 Like many others, I started my journey with little to no knowledge of what the field entailed.
 It all began when I participated in my college campus CTF (Capture the Flag) challenge.
 At that time, I didn’t even know what CTF was, nor did I understand the concepts of hacking.